mfuechec/Code-Challenge/README.md

 Filtering can be found in the UpdateFilters component, which makes use of a SortOptions and FilterOptions sub components.

 ## Running the app
 First, add the OpenAI_API_Key on line 15 of the AddNewModal component.
+I sent this key in an email to Amy Perez.
 Then,
 `npm i`
 `yarn ios`